hatsari/DDB_Query_Insight_ServerSide/README.md

 ### Performance Result
 As you see the result of each command, I executed the same command 10 times, and get the average time.

-- average elapsed time when 10 times execution:
+- average response time when 10 times execution:
   - without proxy: 49 milliseconds
   - with proxy: 35 milliseconds

-- average elapsed time when 100 times execution:
+- average response time when 100 times execution:
   - without proxy: 46 milliseconds
   - with proxy: 26 milliseconds